Ahmad-Shaukat/Capstone-JobUp/feature_list.md

 - Delete: Logged in users can delete the projects.

 ## 4. Discussion / Users interactions
-- Users can see other users upcoming and declined interviews on community page.
+- Logged in users can see other users upcoming and declined interviews on community page.
-- Users can view Other users profile and see what projects they have done.
+- Logged in users can view Other users profile and see what projects they have done.
-- Users can comment on upcoming and declined interviews of the other users.
+- Logged in users can comment on upcoming and declined interviews of the other users.
-    - Create: Users can create comment belonging to certain job interviwe, upcoming or declined.
+    - Create: Logged in users can create comment belonging to certain job interviwe, upcoming or declined.
-    - Read: Users can see all the comments on a specific upcoming or decline interview.
+    - Read: Logged in users can see all the comments on a specific upcoming or decline interview.
     - Update: Logged in user can update the comment.
     - Delete: Logged in users can delete their comment.

-## 4. Jobs Api
+## 5. Jobs Api
 - Logged in user can search/View jobs near hometown
 - Each job shows description, company name, and position type.